-We recommend you to wear an approoved bicycle helmet that fits well.
+We recommend you to wear an approved bicycle helmet that fits well.
 Protect yourself by wearing special sports clothing that fits tight and is reflective.
-If you're wearing wide pants use clips to protect them from getting caught in the chain - or use an old fashioned method and put the pants in your sockets.

 When you fall with a recumbent you usually land on the side of your hips and your hands.
 Wearing reinforced cycling shorts and gloves reduces the danger of skin injuries considerably.